Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \subsection{Open embeddings}

 The aim of this work is to prove that the functors $\varphi^!$ and $\varphi_+$ preserve complexes with holonomic cohomology.
 This must be done in stages, the most important of which is to consider the case where $\varphi$ is an open embedding.
+Before that is possible, two key results need establishing.
+Currently, these results can only be established under a certain (weak) genericity condition (Condition~\ref{cond:good2}) on the function $\bc$.
+This condition roughly says that, for every $x \in X$, if $W^{\circ}$ is the subgroup of the stabilizer $W_x \subset \mathrm{GL}(T_x X)$ generated by all pseudo-reflections then $\bc$ is spherical on every irreducible factor of $W^{\circ}$ isomorphic to $G(m,p,n)$ and is regular on the other irreducible factors.